checkeverything.ch

 • DIY only for experienced users with older devices

 The best repair is the one you never need.
-Proper protection and careful use eliminate 80% or more of common repair needs.
+Proper protection and careful use eliminate the large majority of common repair needs.

 Available in Other Languages

-This article is for informational purposes only and does not constitute financial, insurance, or legal advice. checkeverything.ch is an independent information platform and may receive compensation from affiliate partners.
-All information is compiled from publicly available sources and may not reflect the most current data.
+This article is for general information only and does not constitute financial, insurance, or legal advice. checkeverything.ch is an independent information platform and may receive compensation from affiliate partners.
+All figures are compiled from publicly available sources and may not reflect the most current data.
+Stand: June 2026.

-Prices, terms, coverage, and availability are subject to change without notice.
-Always verify current information directly with service providers before making any decisions.
-We strongly recommend consulting with qualified professionals for personalized advice tailored to your specific situation.
+Prices, terms, coverage, and availability change without notice.
+Always verify current information directly with the service provider before making a decision, and consult a qualified professional for advice tailored to your situation.
+This information is no substitute for individual advice.

 More interesting articles